Audio: coming soon!

 “Because that would be horrid of you.
 And if you have the acclaim, you won’t need the reward.”

 His brows lifted.
 “So you say.
-Another thing I won’t need is the scandal of being thought to have abducted an ungrateful whelp.”
+Another thing I won’t need is the scandal of an ungrateful whelp telling everyone I’m an abductor.”

 Abduction.
 God.
-This was his thanks for rescuing her from a crowd that, if they recognized her as a gently bred young woman rather than a scrubby youth, would have turned on her in every way imaginable.
+This was his thanks for rescuing her from the rough crowd at the coaching inn.
+If they had recognized her as a gently bred young woman rather than a scrubby youth, they would have turned on her in every way imaginable.

 “If you accompany me to Strawfield,” Georgette added, “I shall behave properly.”

-Feigning docility, she lowered her eyes.
-Light eyes, like the pale of a summer sky.
-Pale hair and skin, too.
+She held his gaze with those unusual eyes of hers.
+Light blue eyes, like the pale of a summer sky.
+She had pale hair and skin, too.
 Seeing her among the mazelike shelves of Frost’s Bookshop, Hugo had always thought she looked as though she were half faded into the pages of a story.

 A fanciful observation.
 Most uncharacteristic of him.
 Especially since, as his visits to the bookshop stacked in number, he saw how hard and how prosaically she worked.
-Because Hugo had befriended her brother during their medical studies in Edinburgh, Georgette seemed not to regard the duke’s son with the formality she would a stranger.
-In his presence, she carried garments for the laundress, scooped up her cousin’s wayward toddlers, marked accounts, stacked books—and so on, in ceaseless motion.
+Because she knew Hugo to be a friend to her brother, Georgette never treated him with the formality she would another customer.
+In his presence, she carried garments for the laundress, scooped up her cousin’s wayward toddlers, marked accounts, stacked books—and so on and so on, in ceaseless motion.

 She considered.
 “First the second thing.
 Then the first thing second.”